-The amphitheatre was built in 1920 as the site of the Pilgrimage Play.
+The John Anson Ford Amphitheatre was built in 1920 as the site of The Pilgrimage Play.
 The author, Christine Wetherill Stevenson, believed the rugged beauty of the Cahuenga Pass would provide a dramatic outdoor setting for the play.
 Together with Mrs. Chauncey D. Clark, she purchased this land along with that on which the Hollywood Bowl now sits.
-A wooden, outdoor amphitheatre was built on this site; the play was performed by noted actors every summer from 1920 to 1929, until the original structure was destroyed by a brush fire in October 1929.
+A wooden, outdoor amphitheatre was built on this site and the play was performed by noted actors every summer from 1920 to 1929, until the original structure was destroyed by a brush fire in October 1929.

 The present theatre, constructed of poured concrete and designed in the style of ancient Judaic architecture to resemble the gates of Jerusalem, was built on the same site and opened in 1931.
 The Pilgrimage Play was again performed here until 1964, interrupted only by World War II., In 1941 the land was deeded to the County of Los Angeles.
 The Pilgrimage Play continued to be presented until a lawsuit in 1964 forced its closure because of its religious nature.